-The streets, roundabouts and trails (many of them paved) in Bend are excellent for biking, whether you’re a serious cyclist training for an event or just prefer to use your bike around town.
+The streets, roundabouts, and trails (many of them paved) in Bend are excellent for biking, whether you’re a serious cyclist training for an event or just prefer to use your bike around town.
 There are constant casual biking groups and events to take part in, as well as more serious races and tours.

 Bend is the premiere biking destination of the Northwest and cyclists will feel well at home here (although waiting through the snowy months may take a little patience).
 In fact, mountain bikers flock from all over the world to experience Phil’s Trail, a complex network of trails named for the local Bendite who carved out the original single track trail.
 It’s a must-do ride on any mountain bike enthusiast’s bucket list.

-Finally, for those who love climbing as an activity, Bend is filled with excellent climbing shops, guides and a wide variety of terrain to try out, including the immensely popular Smith Rock.
+Finally, for those who love climbing as an activity, Bend is filled with excellent rock climbing shops, guides and a wide variety of terrain to try out, including the immensely popular Smith Rock.

-If ice sports are your thing, The Pavilion in Bend offers ice skating, ice hockey and curling for both kids and adults.
+If ice sports are your thing, The Pavilion in Bend offers ice skating, ice hockey, and curling for both kids and adults.

 While there isn’t an abundance of fishing within the city (restoration and ecological sustainability are more of a focus here), that quickly changes just outside of Bend where you can find multiple fishing spots or guided fishing tours for a variety of angler preferences.
 The same is true of whitewater rafting and other, more adventurous river sports.

-It’s common to see beloved dogs swimming in rivers, perched on kayaks, running on trails and rolling in the snow right alongside their owners.
+It’s common to see beloved dogs swimming in rivers, perched on kayaks, running on trails, and rolling in the snow right alongside their owners.
 Bend has off-leash dog parks located across the city, with fun water features and separated areas for small dogs.
 The trails in the city offer complimentary baggies and trash receptacles for easily disposing of waste as well.